St0wy/old-blog/src/content/blog/opengl-scene.md

 ### 3D Models

-Most of the complex stuff about asset loading is handled by the amazing [Assimp](http://www.assimp.org/) library.
+Most of the complex stuff about 3D models loading is handled by the amazing [Assimp](http://www.assimp.org/) library.
 Although it greatly simplifies the process, it's still necessary to see how each 3D model format is stored.
 As the renderer started by using the Blinn-Phong lighting model, it was easier to use the OBJ format.
 The fact that everything is editable by text made it really convenient to use and edit.